bcgov/agri-nmp/app/Server/README.md

 `LOAD_SEED_DATA`

 To true, which will truncate all non versioned data prior to loading and add a new version of configuration data using 'StaticDataVersion_#.json' file.

+Set the max version to Load Seed Data as to prevent an unintended overwrite of the current database.
+It serves as a second Flag to ensure an unwanted load.
+`EXPECTED_SEED_DATA_VERSION`